johnjago/awesome-uncopyright/README.md

 - [ARIHERZOG](http://ariherzog.com/) - Posts on digital and political topics, as well as minimalism.
 - [Awesci](http://awesci.com/uncopyright/) - Entertaining articles mixed with scientific information.
 - [Billy Shih](http://www.billyshih.com/uncopyright/) - Blog of a web developer at Full Circle.
-- [Brian Gardner](http://briangardner.com/uncopyright/) - Entrepreneur that helps people build their digital businesses.
 - [Char Bit](http://charb.it/uncopyright/) - Writings about JavaScript from a full stack developer with 20 years of experience.
 - [Eclipsophile](http://eclipsophile.com/) - All about solar eclipses.
-- [Emanuele Faja](http://emanuelefaja.com/uncopyright/) - Answering the question "How to live?" through essays on philosophy and life.
 - [ExpandBeyondYourself](http://www.expandbeyondyourself.com/uncopyright/) - How to transform your life via personal growth and progress.
 - [FibroHaven](http://www.fibrohaven.com/uncopyright/) - Creating a community of compassion, understanding, and healing for those with chronic illness.
 - [Go Beyond](http://go-beyond.org/) - Blog without a tagline.